 #1 Type of law

-The CCPA is both regulatory and statutory.
-Statutory means that it can be enforced without further action from the state’s legislature.
+The CCPA is a statutory law, which means that it can be enforced without further action from the state’s legislature.
 Any violation of the CCPA will immediately trigger a cause of action that can be used to file a civil lawsuit in California state court.

 GDPR is merely regulatory.
 Unlike CCPA, it does not have a direct impact on the outcome of civil litigation in its jurisdiction.
 The EU and the EEA Member States can incorporate the GDPR framework into their national laws and enforce it.